 Healthcare Provider Update: Healthcare Provider for Arthur J. Gallagher Arthur J. Gallagher & Co. is a global insurance brokerage and risk management firm that offers various healthcare-related solutions, including employee benefits and health insurance services.
 Their healthcare practice focuses on assisting businesses with health insurance needs, compliance, and cost management solutions.
 Healthcare Cost Increases in 2026 As healthcare costs continue to escalate, the outlook for 2026 indicates a troubling trend for consumers seeking coverage through the Affordable Care Act (ACA).
 With potential premium increases soaring by over 60% in certain states, many individuals may find their out-of-pocket costs rising dramatically.
 If enhanced federal premium subsidies are not extended, an estimated 92% of ACA marketplace enrollees could face skyrocketing premiums, potentially increasing by more than 75%.
 This perfect storm of market pressures may leave millions scrambling to secure affordable care as both insurers and policymakers navigate a challenging economic landscape.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Arthur J. Gallagher employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Arthur J. Gallagher employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Arthur J. Gallagher employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'